Ultra Long-term Archiving and the Cloud – It’s a Good Thing?

-An alternate solution companies have moved to is that of cloud-based, third party, proprietary archiving solutions.
+An alternate long-term archiving solution companies have moved to is that of cloud-based, third party, proprietary archiving solutions.
 With these, you get the scalability of a cloud platform, automatic updates, higher levels of security, and potentially lower cost due to the economies of scale.

 Downsides of proprietary cloud archives include file conversion, data throttling, and cost.
 Also, many of these proprietary archives are housed in yet another third party data center meaning the customer could have additional issues with retrieving their data if issues with the vendor arise.